GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Eclipse
 - good for Heroic content and CP4s, only useful in legendaries if your group focuses affected targets and has enough damage to kill them quickly
 - spreads status effects on kill, therefore, the Eclipse chest is a must
+- also spreads status effects from Scorpio (TODO: test if Scorpio stacks and TP debuffs)
 - preferred skills are riot foam/firestarter, airburst seeker and burn/emp sticky bomb
 - bigger cooldowns